 Build a team

 A systems approach should also be used to develop a team.
 Building a team is like fitting puzzle pieces together.
 Each designer should have complementary competencies.
-Some candidates are amazing visual designers, other are great user researchers, some can translate a complex design into beautiful code.
+Some candidates are amazing visual designers; other are great user researchers, some can translate a complex design into beautiful code.
 Some designers are outgoing and collaborative, and others are great at execution.

-In order to determine the qualities that the team needs in each hire, the designer(s) should write down everything they do and categorize it under each competency.
+To determine the qualities that the team needs in each hire, the designer(s) should write down everything they do and categorize it under each competency.
 This list can then be used to inform hiring decisions and growth opportunities.

 Inevitably the lead designer will become more of a manager as the team gets bigger.
-As this happens they will slowly delegate control of the design to the team, and work on maintaining the system.
+As this happens, they will slowly delegate control of the design to the team, and work on maintaining the system.

 Build a design library

-This process is similar for building design guidelines.
+This process is similar to building design guidelines.
 The team must first build design before they standardize it.
 As the team works through iteration cycles, they should document components, patterns, and processes, as well as add them to a library for repeat use.